 In November 2012, our Board of Directors authorized a share repurchase program.
 The repurchase program does not have an expiration date, and we are not obligated to acquire a particular number of shares.
 The repurchase program may be discontinued at any time at the Company's discretion.
-In February 2017, our Board of Directors increased the authorization to acquire shares with an aggregate value of up to \$1,000 for future purchases under the repurchase program, which superseded all prior repurchase programs.
-Under the program, for each of the three months ended September 30, 2017 and 2016 we repurchased 1 shares of our common stock at a cost of \$60 and \$69, respectively.
-During each of the nine months ended September 30, 2017 and 2016 we repurchased 3 shares of our common stock at a cost of \$299 and \$400, respectively.
+In February 2017, our Board of Directors authorized the future acquisition of shares with an aggregate value of up to \$1,000.0 under the repurchase program, which superseded all prior repurchase programs.
+Under the program, we repurchased 0.7 and 0.5 shares of our common stock at a cost of \$85.0 and \$68.1, during the three months ended March 31, 2018 and 2017, respectively.
+As of March 31, 2018 there was a total of \$451.5 remaining for repurchases under the repurchase program.